dapperlabs/nba-smart-contracts/README.md

 let retired = set.retired[playID]
 return retired
 ```
-In depth explanation on the se changes and why we made them can be found in our [Blog Post](https://blog.nbatopshot.com/posts/nba-top-shot-smart-contract-improvements)
+In-depth explanation on these changes and why we made them can be found in our [Blog Post](https://blog.nbatopshot.com/posts/nba-top-shot-smart-contract-improvements)

 ## License